Model Selection Principles in Misspecified Models

-In this section, we derive the asymptotic expansion of the log-marginal likelihood $S(\by, \mathfrak{M}; F_n)$ in misspecified models.
-For notational convenience, we drop the subscript $m$.
-In the GLM (\ref{003}), the parameter vector $\btheta \in \mathbf{R}^n$ for the response vector $\bY$ is given by $\btheta = \bX \bbeta$.
-Under this model and some regularity conditions, as in Schwartz (1978) we can apply the classical Laplace approximation (i.e., Taylor-expanding the exponent to the second order and using the Gaussian integration to obtain necessary terms) to show that with probability tending to one,
+Let us consider the log-marginal likelihood $S(\by, \mathfrak{M}; F_n)$, as defined in (\ref{083}), in misspecified models.
+In GLM (\ref{003}), the parameter vector $\btheta \in \mathbb{R}^n$ for the response vector $\bY$ is given by $\btheta = \bX \bbeta$.
+Under this working model and some regularity conditions, as in Schwartz (1978), we can apply the classical Laplace approximation (that is, Taylor-expanding the exponent to the second order and using the Gaussian integration to obtain necessary terms) to show that with probability tending to one,